Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Introduction

-Successful deployment of cooperative perception depends on not only a well-designed cooperation strategy but also stable V2X communication conditions assumption.
-Unfortunately, real-world communication is rarely perfect.
-Even though V2X (vehicle-to-everything) communication technology is developing rapidly~\cite{kose2021beam,9611166}, V2X link failures and communication errors are still inevitable and~\emph{random temporary link interruptions} are common communication problems~\cite{9310690,9514510}.
-Some previous works~\cite{9385955,9447840,9068410} have studied some of the common V2X communication failures in various scenarios, such as: 1) when too many vehicles exchange messages in a certain area, the communication channels become crowded and packet drops can happen; 2) when V2X communication is attacked by malicious users, valid users can not receive accurate messages in time; 3) hardware failures can also cause communication failures.
-In such scenarios, vehicles may fail to receive messages from others in time.
+Successful deployment of existing cooperative perception methods mostly depends on ideal V2X communication conditions assumption.
+However, real-world communication seldom attains a state of perfection.
+Even though V2X communication technology is developing rapidly~\cite{kose2021beam,9611166}, V2X link failures and communication errors are still inevitable and~\emph{random temporary link interruptions} are common communication problems~\cite{9310690,9514510}.
+Some previous works~\cite{9385955,9447840,9068410} have studied some of the common V2X communication failures in various scenarios, such as: 1) when too many vehicles exchange messages in a certain area, the communication channels become crowded and packet drops can happen; 2) packet drops are likely to occur when V2X communication range is relatively large; 3) when V2X communication is attacked by malicious users, valid users can not receive accurate messages in time.
+In such scenarios, vehicles may fail to receive messages from others in time, resulting in the \textbf{communication interruption issue}.
+In this work, we formulate the communication interruption issue as that each communication link connecting any two cooperating nodes could possibly be interrupted, resulting in the nodes being unable to receive messages from all of their neighboring nodes.
 Hence, the performance of cooperative perception may be severely degraded, and the downstream tasks such as tracking and trajectory prediction may be affected by V2X link failures, causing a cascading failure in the system and threatening the safety and efficiency of the autonomous driving system.
 Figure~\ref{fig:interruption issue} provides an example of the communication interruption issue and its adverse effect.
-Existing works on cooperative perception mostly adopted the ideal communication assumption while several works~\cite {lei2022latency,yu2022dair, xu2022v2xvit} studied cooperative perception systems with communication delay.
-But the communication interruption issue in cooperative perception has been not well studied and resolved to the best of our knowledge.
+However, the communication interruption issue in cooperative perception has been not well studied and resolved to the best of our knowledge, hindering the practical application of cooperative perception.